kizniche/Mycodo/README.rst

 Donate
 ------

-I have always made Mycodo free, and I don't intend on changing that.
-However, if you would like to make a donation, you can find several options to do so at `KyleGabriel.com/donate <https://kylegabriel.com/donate>`__
+I have always made Mycodo free and I don't intend on changing that.
+However, if you would like to make a donation, you can find several options to do so at `KyleGabriel.com/donate <https://kylegabriel.com/donate>`__.

 Links
 -----

-Thanks for using and supporting Mycodo, however it may not be the latest version or it may have been altered if not obtained through an official distribution site.
-You should be able to find the latest version on github or my web site.
+Thanks for using and supporting Mycodo, however depending where you found this documentation, you may not have the latest version or it may have been altered, if not obtained through an official distribution site.
+You should be able to find the latest version on github or my web site at the following links.

 https://github.com/kizniche/Mycodo